Ep.67: Essential Oils for Abundant Living Interview with Dr. Eric Zielinski

 Watch his 10-Part Video Masterclass on Essential Oils: HERE

 Eric: Robyn, I love you.
 I’m so excited.
 The inaugural podcast about essential oils.
 What a perfect time.
 What a perfect time today to talk about this.
-I love you and everyone listening loves you and anyone who has ever had the privilege of meeting you, they just know how magnetic and just high vibe, energetic you are and just thank you.
+I love you and everyone listening loves you, and anyone who has ever had the privilege of meeting you, they just know how magnetic and how high vibe, energetic you are, and just thank you.
 It’s my pleasure.

-Eric: The thing is, yeah, it dawned on me, Robyn, and for everyone listening, who is a podcaster or a writer or a blogger, I want to encourage you all to be the expert that you’re portraying yourself to be.
+Eric: It dawned on me, Robyn, and for everyone listening, who is a podcaster or a writer or a blogger, I want to encourage you all to be the expert that you’re portraying yourself to be.
 Essentially, you and I talked about this, I had to become expert on the fly.
 I didn’t expect it.
 I didn’t want it.
 I had this crazy idea of hosting a non-branded essential oil summit, 165,000 people.
-It was almost three years now and people looked at me.
+It was almost three years now, and people looked at me [oddly].

 Robyn: Back up for people who don’t know much about essential oils.
 It’s funny because Facebook tells us who follows us and we have a big following on Facebook and Facebook has all these crazy metrics.
 They know more about us than our spouse knows about us or,

 Robyn: … Our best friend knows about us, and you know what?
 Facebook told me recently is that the number one thing that my audience likes is essential oils.
 A lot of my audience is actually deep in that world.
 Plus, I live here where Young Living and doTerra are in my backyard.
 Tell us what essential oils are, and are they really powerful or are they overrated?